Álvaro Arzú: Presidency

-As part of this peace accord, Arzú's government proposed a series of reforms to the Constitution of Guatemala; these reforms included disbanding the Presidential Guard, reducing the armed forces and recognizing the rights of indigenous communities.
-The proposed reforms were rejected in a referendum which took place in 1999.
+As part of this peace accord, Arzú's government proposed a series of reforms to the Constitution of Guatemala, including disbanding the Presidential Guard, reducing the armed forces, and recognizing the rights of indigenous communities.
+However, a 1999 referendum would reject the proposed reforms.

 Under Arzú's presidency, there was a significant investment in the country's infrastructure; particularly, the roads were improved, and electric and telephone coverage was increased.
 As part of this process, several public transportation and utility companies were privatized, which drew heavy criticism due to accusations of irregularities during the process.
 Some of these companies were the electric utility Empresa Eléctrica de Guatemala (EEGSA), the telephone service provider GUATEL, the national airline Aviateca, and the railway company FEGUA.

-Among other challenges faced by Arzú's government were the murder of Archbishop Juan José Gerardi in 1998, which was later attributed to members of the Presidential Guard.
-Also, the destruction caused by Hurricane Mitch that same year, and the increase in the crime rate.
-Despite this, the gross domestic product grew about 3 percent annually and inflation was reduced to 5 percent.
+Among other challenges faced by Arzú's government was the murder of Archbishop Juan José Gerardi in 1998, which was later attributed to members of the Presidential Guard.
+Also, the destruction caused by Hurricane Mitch that same year and the increase in the crime rate.
+Despite this, the gross domestic product grew about 3 percent annually, and inflation was reduced to 5 percent.

 Officers close to his government carried out assassinations of activists of social organizations.

 Later career and death

 After his presidential term, Arzú became a member of the Central American Parliament; he occupied this seat from 2000 to 2004.
-He was elected for a second term as mayor of Guatemala City in 2003, and was elected again in 2007, 2011, and 2015.
+He was elected for a second term as mayor of Guatemala City in 2003 and was elected again in 2007, 2011, and 2015.
 His last term was set to finish in 2020.

 During this period, Arzú established the Transmetro bus rapid transit system and worked on restoring the historical center of Guatemala City.

 In his final years, 2017 and 2018, Arzú crusaded against the United Nations Commissioner of the International Commission against Impunity in Guatemala (CICIG), Iván Velásquez, and against the Attorney General, Thelma Aldana, openly accusing them of carrying out a slow coup d'état against President Morales under the cover of a fight against corruption and impunity.
 In the meantime, he had come under fire himself.
 On 27 April 2018, Arzú had a heart attack while playing golf in Guatemala City.
 He died in hospital later that day.